ServiceStack/servicestack.net/MyApp/_posts/2024-06-12_commands-feature.md

 Despite being 2 independent features, they work well together as the Background MQ can be used to execute Commands in managed background threads of which a single thread is used to execute each Request Type by default (configurable per request).

-You'd typically want to use MQs to improve scalability by reducing locking and concurrency contention of heavy resources by having requests queued and executed in a managed background thread.
+You'd typically want to use queues to improve scalability by reducing locking and concurrency contention of heavy resources by having requests queued and executed in a managed background thread where it's able to execute requests as fast as it can without contention.
 Queues are also a great solution for working around single thread limitations of resources like writes to SQLite databases.

 ## Use Case - SQLite Writes